How to Certify on IronMind’s No. 2, No. 2.5, No. 3, No. 3.5, or No. 4 Captains of Crush Grippers

 You’ve just closed a No. 2 (for women only), No. 2.5 (for women only), No. 3, No. 3.5, or No. 4 Captains of Crush Gripper according to our Rules for Closing and you want to be certified.
 What do you do?
 Use the checklist below to help guide you:

-Review the Rules for Closing to confirm you are closing the Captains of Crush Gripper under the proper conditions.Wait until you have mastered the gripper, so that when you do close the gripper in front of your referee, all will go smoothly.
+Review the Rules for Closing to confirm you are closing the Captains of Crush Gripper under the proper conditions.Please wait until you have mastered the gripper, so that all will go smoothly on your official attempt.

 Rules for Closing a No. 2, No. 2.5, No. 3, No. 3.5, or No. 4